Gearing up to gear down for a quiet celebration with Lady M of the New Year.

 Daybreak Coffee Roasters Sumatra Organic Fair Trade

-Those of you paying close attention will notice that I have a new blogad running on the site, which points to the Command Post’s very helpful directory of agencies and charities that provide ways to help in South Asian relief efforts.
+Those of you paying close attention will notice that I have a new blogad running on the site, which points to Command Post’s very helpful directory of agencies and charities that provide ways to help in South Asian relief efforts.

 I created the ad in response to a request from Miklos at Blogads to donate the space to run an ad submitted by Unicef.
 I liked the idea of donating ad space for the relief efforts, but didn’t like specifying one single charity — particularly Unicef, which hasn’t exactly had a squeaky clean record in the past.